fdv/running-elasticsearch-fun-profit/002-elasticsearch-and-the-jvm/002-elasticsearch-and-the-jvm.md

 # Elasticsearch and the Java Virtual Machine

 Elasticsearch is a software written in Java.
 It requires the Java Runtime Environment (JRE) deployed on the same host to run.
-Currently supported version of Elasticsearch can run on the following operating systems / distributions and Java.
+Currently supported versions of Elasticsearch can run on the following operating systems / distributions and Java.

 ## Supported JVM and operating systems / distributions